-Excess Protection underwritten by Inter Partner Assistance SA is included as standard in our Premier comprehensive car insurance option and means we’ll reimburse you up to £500 within the policy year for your excess if you’re unable to claim it back from a responsible third party.
+Excess Protection (Underwritten by Inter Partner SA UK Branch Assistance which is fully owned by the AXA Assistance Group) is included as standard in our Premier comprehensive car insurance option and means we’ll reimburse you up to £500 within the policy year for your excess if you’re unable to claim it back from a responsible third party.

 Excess charges can make claiming on your car insurance add up, but additional excess cover could help avoid this.
 With some insurance policies this comes as standard, so it’s worth checking your insurance documents.